web3/web3.js/docs/web3-module.rst

 Example
 =======

-Clone the web3-examples github repository and copy the following `starter folder https://github.com/ethereum/web3-examples/tree/development/modules/starter-module`_
+Clone the ``web3-examples`` GitHub repository and copy the following `starter folder: https://github.com/ethereum/web3-examples/tree/development/modules/starter-module`_

-If you successfully created your folder with the starter files then run ```npm install`` and ``npm run build``.
+If you successfully copied the files in your folder then run ```npm install`` and ``npm run build``.
-This will install all required dependencies and builds the module in the dev mode.
+This will install all required dependencies and builds the module with the ``development`` flag.
-Further information to the development environment are in the readme file of the example folder.
+You can find further information to the development environment in the readme file of the example folder.

-These example ES6 classes are included in the example:
+These example ES6 classes are included:

 - :ref:`StarterModule <>`_
 - :ref:`StarterModuleMethodFactory <>`_